onnx/onnx/docs/Operators.md

 <dt><tt>axis</tt> : int (default is 0)</dt>
 <dd>Which axis to scatter on.
 Negative value means counting dimensions from the back.
 Accepted range is [-r, r-1] where r = rank(data).</dd>
 <dt><tt>reduction</tt> : string (default is none)</dt>
-<dd>Type of reduction to apply: none (default), add, mul. 'none': no reduction applied. 'add':  reduction using the addition operation. 'mul': reduction using the multiplication operation.</dd>
+<dd>Type of reduction to apply: none (default), add, mul, max, min. 'none': no reduction applied. 'add':  reduction using the addition operation. 'mul': reduction using the multiplication operation.'max': reduction using the maximum operation.'min': reduction using the minimum operation.</dd>
 </dl>

 #### Inputs